bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 ## Vector path

-In graphics design, a vector path is defined as composed of a series of smooth or straight (vector) lines connecting one another that is to be drawn as an outline.
+In graphics design, a vector path is defined as a collection of smooth or straight (vector) lines that follows one another.
 Each vector path should start with a M point, followed by additional L, C, Q, or A points.
 If this path is closed, the last point is a z point.